ElectronSutra/venture/pages/1-the-realm/1-6-military/1-6-1-imperial-legions.md

 provide padding which helps prevent irritation and a unified red color to the Realm's forces.

-Infantry are usually kitted with a breastplate, thigh-guards, and a helmet.
+Infantry are usually kitted with a lamellar plate for the chest, a pair of thigh-guards, and a helmet.
 The armor is made from laquered leather or, for heavier or wealthier infantry, from steel scales.
 The helmet is adorned with a simple red plume or not adorned at all.

 Cavalry wear body armor and have more elaborate helmets.
 Specialists of the Eighth Dragon wear lighter armor and hats instead of helmets.